Fix Error This Share Requires Obsolete SMB1 Protocol

 Microsoft deprecated SMBv1 in 2014 and no longer installs it on Windows devices.
 It is not included by default, starting with Windows 10 Fall Creators Update and Windows Server 1709.

-You might have stored crucial files on a file share or USB drive exclusively using SMBv1.
-When attempting to access the file share, you could encounter this error message:
+You might have stored important files on a file share or USB drive, still using legacy SMBv1 protocol.
+When you try to access the file share stored on this USB drive, you may get below error message:

 You can’t connect to the file share because it’s not secure.
 This share requires the obsolete SMB1 protocol, which is unsafe and could expose your system to attack.
 Your system requires SMB2 or higher.
 For more info on resolving this issue, see: https://go.microsoft.com/fwlink/?linkid=852747